bashuser30/dl-distro/README.md

 The list of [Supported Distributions](#supported-distributions) continues to expand as time permits.
 Your contributions are always appreciated.
 Please see the [contributing file](CONTRIBUTING.md) for more information.

+> **Note**<br>
-> **Note:** By default, dl-distro imports GPG keys into a new keyring, leaving your user's keyring untouched.
+> By default, dl-distro imports GPG keys into a new keyring, leaving your user's keyring untouched.
 If you prefer to skip GPG key retrieval and verification, you have the option to disable this feature.
 See [Script Usage](#script-usage) for details.

 ## Dependencies